serenabertozzi/TOG-tech-test-FE/README.md

 README in progress...

 - Missed a commit for the hook creations, I've had some problems installing React-Bootstrap, with conflicting packages.
 Got it to work in the end, but I didn't commit the "WorkSpaceAPI" file.

+- It was the first time I iterated through and array from an API call.